amgraham/dlist/README.md

 Future
 ----

-I'd like to see sorting by the various file attributres be available soon, I'll add when I get around to it.
+I'd like to see sorting by the various file attributes be available soon, I'll add when I get around to it.